 The Group is continuing to focus on leveraging its existing market leadership position and strong national brand by optimising its branch network and developing alternative distribution channels and product and service offerings to capitalise on the expected growth and development of Turkey's economy and resulting growth in demand for banking services.
-The Bank opened four domestic branches in 2016 (seven branches were consolidated with other branches during 2016), no branches in 2017 (nine domestic branches were consolidated with other branches during 2017), two domestic branches in 2018 (11 domestic branches were consolidated with other branches during 2018) and no new branches in the first quarter of 2019 (19 domestic branches were consolidated with other branches in the first quarter of 2019).
-The Bank plans to consolidate approximately 90 domestic branches in total in 2019 while maintaining the domestic network coverage as large as possible by merging underperforming branches (particularly in larger cities in which it operates a relatively high number of branches in close proximity) and minimising any customer dissatisfaction due to the branch consolidation.
-As of the date of this Base Prospectus, Turkey has been under-banked compared to the eurozone, with a total loans-to-GDP ratio as of 31 December 2018 of 64.7% compared to the eurozone average of 162.4% and a total assets-to-GDP ratio as of such date of 104.5% compared to the eurozone average of 266.9% (sources: Eurostat, ECB, TurkStat, BRSA).
+The Bank opened no branches in 2017 (nine domestic branches were consolidated with other branches during 2017), two domestic branches in 2018 (11 domestic branches were consolidated with other branches during 2018) and no new branches in 2019 (84 domestic branches were consolidated with other branches in 2019).
+The Bank plans to consolidate approximately 40 domestic branches in total in 2020 while maintaining the domestic network coverage as large as possible by merging underperforming branches (particularly in larger cities in which it operates a relatively high number of branches in close proximity) and minimising any customer dissatisfaction due to the branch consolidation.
+As of the date of this Base Prospectus, Turkey has been under-banked compared to the eurozone, with a total loans-to-GDP ratio as of 31 December 2019 of 62.0% compared to the eurozone average of 162.8% and a total assets-to-GDP ratio as of such date of 104.9% compared to the eurozone average of 272.4% (sources: Eurostat, ECB, TurkStat, BRSA).
 Accordingly, there is significant scope for additional growth in the Turkish banking sector.